 Excavators are among the most important pieces of earthmoving equipment at any job site.
 Before you rent or buy a piece of heavy equipment, you need to know the difference between the various types of excavators on the market today.

-Modern excavators are typically distinguished by their size, which translates into mobility, power, and digging capacity.
+Modern excavators from manufacturers such as Caterpillar, Bobcat, and Kubota are typically distinguished by their size, which translates into mobility, power, and digging capacity.
 Here are some of the most common types of excavators in use today.

 The crawler excavator (sometimes simply called a “standard excavator”) gets its name from the two crawler tracks it uses instead of wheels.